bcgov/cas-registration/docs/compliance/generating_penalties.md

 ## Generate Penalty (accurate)

-If you care about the data being sane, then use this method.
+If you care about the data being accurate, then use this method.
 It takes a little longer, but the payments will match the amount of the obligation & the last date of penalty calculation will match the date of the last payment.

 ### Steps: